-BNY Mellon Sustainable U.S. Equity Portfolio, Inc. Purchase warrants in excess of 2% of its net assets.
-Such warrants shall be valued at the lower of cost or market, except that warrants acquired by the fund in units or attached to securities shall be deemed to be without value, for purposes of this Fundamental Policy only.
+Government Money Market Portfolio and Opportunistic Small Cap Portfolio.
+Purchase warrants, except that the Opportunistic Small Cap Portfolio may purchase warrants not to exceed 2% of its net assets.
+For purposes of this Fundamental Policy, such warrants shall be valued at the lower of cost or market, except that warrants acquired by the fund in units or attached to securities shall not be included within this 2% restriction.